 September 22, 2023: The GCCC’s Dr. Tip Meckel presented CCS Developments in the Texas State Waters – Recent General Land Office leasing and DOE-Funded Research, which was awarded the best Nano Talk for the entire BEG Research Symposium.
 Congratulations, Tip!
 Even though most of the GCCC Team was in Houston for our semiannual Sponsors’ Meeting, the GCCC had several poster presentations up at the BEG Research Symposium.
 Go team!

-September 13–15th, 2023: The 6th International Workshop on Offshore Geologic CO2 Storage, hosted by the Gulf Coast Carbon Center, IEAGHG, and Storegga, will be held at the University of Aberdeen in Scotland.
+September 13–15th, 2023: The 6th International Workshop on Offshore Geologic CO2 Storage, hosted by the Gulf Coast Carbon Center, IEA Greenhouse Gas R&D Programme (IEAGHG), and Storegga, was held at the University of Aberdeen in Scotland.
+To see presentations that are available to public from this event, please click here.

 September 13–14, 2023: Three GCCC researchers attended the meeting on carbon storage efficiency hosted by the Energy Group at the Geological Society of London.
 Dr. Seyyed Hosseini provided a live demonstration of the new online version of EASiTool and had a lot of interested attendees in the famous library room.
 Dr. Alex Bump provided great insights on a panel considering 'Methodologies and applications of storage efficiency calculations'.
 Dr. Tip Meckel provided a keynote presentation summarizing a decade of laboratory investigations at GCCC surrounding fluid flow and saturation in clastic rocks.
 In addition to viewing the first geologic map of England and Wales, they also found a historic Texas landmark just down the street.